davmesrui/davmesrui.github.io/index.md

 ## Contact

 D.Mesa@ed.ac.uk

 Office 4.12

 School of Economics

 University of Edinburgh

 30 Buccleuch Place

 Edinburgh

 EH8 9JT

 ## Research

 ### Research Pappers
 - 'Hidden figures behind two-vehicle crashes: An assessment of the risk and external costs of drunk driving in Spain', published in Accident Analysis & Prevention, coauthored with Jesús Rodríguez-López and Yolanda Rebollo-Sanz

+### Working Papers
+- Did low-skilled men crowd low-skilled women out of the UK labour market?
+- The effects of the end of dictatorships on female labour force participation
+- What pushes crimes in local labour markets, unemployment or inequality?